OSDKDev/lock-issues/README.md

-Automatically lock context issue, most commonly used on "close" event.
+Lock an issue.
+By default, it uses the context's but can be targetted.

-To add it to your workflow:
+### Targetting context's issue:

     - uses: OSDKDev/lock-issues@v1
       with:
         repo-token: "${{ secrets.GITHUB_TOKEN }}"

-Sample file: `.github/workflows/lock-closed-issues.yml`
+#### Sample file: `.github/workflows/lock-closed-issues.yml`
     name: Lock closed issue

     on: